Knowledge transfer mentoring

 Solution:

 PLD collaborated closely with Ascential to tailor a mentoring software solution that met their specific needs.
 The platform was branded to align with Ascential's identity, and any additional requirements identified during internal testing were promptly integrated.
-A significant success criterion was supporting equality and diversity across Ascential's global workforce, with several members of their EDI initiative participating in the program's design.
+A significant success criterion was supporting equality and diversity across Ascential's global workforce, with several members of their EDI initiative participating in the mentoring program's design.

 Mentor Feedback: